termith-anr/idefix/README.md

 #### exports(OPTIONAL/Object)

-You can enable/disable any export type (Bool form) -csv , export all results (marks,time,..) as a csv files -xml, export the source xml-files enriched with marks as a single tei-corpus file -zipXML, export the source xml-files enriched with marks as many as xml-source files into a Zipped xml-folder
+You can enable/disable any export type (Bool form)

+* csv , export all results (marks,time,..) as a csv files

+* xml, export the source xml-files enriched with marks as a single tei-corpus file

+* zipXML, export the source xml-files enriched with marks as many as xml-source files into a Zipped xml-folder

 ```json
 "exports" : {